MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/branches/delete.md

 You do not have to use any other delete commands from this page to take care of those.

-This will only delete remote branches e.g. those starting with `origin/` and see with `-r` above.
+This will only delete remote branch references e.g. those starting with `origin/` and see with `-r` above.

 ## Delete branch on GitHub remote